NicoIIT/esphome-components/components/ble_adv_controller/README.md

 - **variant** (Optional): the variant of the encoding
     - For 'zhijia': Can be v0 (MSC16), v1 (MSC26) or v2 (MSC26A), default is v2
+    - For 'zhimei': Can be v0 , v1, v1b or v2, default is v1
     - For 'fanlamp_pro': Can be any of v1, v2 or v3, default is v3
     - For 'lampsmart_pro': Can be v1, v2 or v3, default is v3
     - For 'remote': can be v1 or v3 (only remotes we know for now..), default is v3